Key Takeaways

 ✅ 7.7 Add internal links

-Internal links is an important and often underrated SEO factor.
+Internal linking is an important and often underrated SEO factor.
 Internal links are guiding users around your website as well as search engine crawlers.

 ✅ 7.8 Check if the content of your landing pages needs to be expanded